-Goals Measure of Success Critical Strategies Implementation Agent Retain and expand existing businesses with the County that are consistent with the core Employment in existing County businesses will expand by 5% per year.
-1.1 Facilitate incentive program for existing businesses equivalent to what is offered to new businesses.
-[Omitted] economic values.
-1.2 Increase the education and training opportunities of the existing workforce to prepare employees to better meet customer needs.
+Goals Measure of Success Critical Strategies Implementation Agent Retain and expand existing businesses with the County that are consistent with the core economic values.
+Employment in existing County businesses will expand by 5% per year.
+Facilitate incentive program for existing businesses equivalent to what is offered to new businesses.
+[Omitted] 1.2 Increase the education and training opportunities of the existing workforce to prepare employees to better meet customer needs.
 1.3 Provide an outreach effort to directly contact and assist existing businesses.
-1.4 Develop and provide financing packages to assist in financing growth of existing businesses.
-1.5 Facilitate conflict resolution between businesses and government.
+I.4 Develop and provide financing packages to assist in financing growth of existing businesses.
+I.5 Facilitate conflict resolution between businesses and government.